JNRowe/upoints/README.rst

 ``upoints`` is a collection of `GPL v3`_ licensed modules for working with points on Earth, or other near spherical objects.
-It allows you to calculate the distance and bearings between points, mangle xearth_/xplanet_ data files, work with online UK trigpoint databases, NOAA_'s weather station database and other such location databases.
+It allows you to calculate the distance and bearings between points, mangle xearth_/xplanet_ data files, work with online UK trigpoint databases, NOAA_’s weather station database and other such location databases.

 Previous versions of ``upoints`` were called ``earth_distance``, but the name